fallen-icarus/cardano-loans/README.md

 *distributed dApps*, all such loan addresses use the same validator script for the payment credential, and a unique, user-defined staking key or script for the staking credential.
-Owner-related actions are delegated to the staking credential *by* the validator script, so the user maintains full control of all assets at the address.
+Owner-related actions are delegated to the staking credential *by* the validator script, so the user maintains full custody of all assets at the address.
 The borrower's credit history is cryptographically tied to the staking credential used in the loan address.

 Since negotiations occur in the borrower's address, the borrower maintains staking and voting rights